Georgiana Bruce Kirby Preparatory School: History and general information

-Kirby School was founded in 1994, and takes its name after Georgiana Bruce Kirby.
+Kirby School was founded in 1994.
+The school is named after Georgiana Bruce Kirby.

 In August 2006, the school relocated to the Tarantella building in the Harvey West area of Santa Cruz.

 Language

-Kirby offers American Sign Language (ASL), Latin, and Spanish.
+Kirby School offers American Sign Language (ASL), Latin, and Spanish.

 Extracurricular

-Kirby School has 10 athletic teams.
-They offer a mix of club teams, as well as teams that compete in the Central Coast Section.
+Kirby School has 10 athletic teams, which include club teams and teams that compete in the Central Coast Section.

 Kirby School has approximately 25 student-led clubs.

-Each year, Kirby puts on three concerts with open-mic events in between.
+Each year, students in Kirby School music programs put on three concerts and additional open-mic events.
 They have a beginner strings group, chamber choir, chorus, jazz band, orchestra, and jazz choir.

-Kirby puts on three theater productions every year: one play, one musical, and one middle-school musical.
+In addition, students in Kirby School theater groups put on three theater productions every year: one play, one musical, and one middle-school musical.

 Affiliations

-Kirby is a member of and is accredited by the California Association of Independent Schools, the National Association of Independent Schools, and the Western Association of Schools and Colleges.
+Kirby School is a member of, and is accredited by, the California Association of Independent Schools, the National Association of Independent Schools, and the Western Association of Schools and Colleges.